AdobeDocs/dynamic-media-classic.en/help/using/configuring-analytics-reports.md

 ### Viewer events {#viewer-events}

 Viewer events describe actions that users perform with Dynamic Media Classic viewers.
-When a user initiates an action, such as selecting a thumbnail or starting or stopping a video, the viewer "broadcasts" an event to the Web page.
-Data associated with that event is also pushed.
+When a user initiates an action, such as selecting a thumbnail or starting or stopping a video, the viewer sends an event to the Web page.
+Data associated with that event is also sent.

 The following table describes viewer events that you can add to the Adobe Analytics Configuration screen.